Women's World Matchplay

 The Women's World Matchplay is a televised darts tournament organised by the Professional Darts Corporation (PDC) and the only televised PDC event open exclusively to women.
-Since its inception in 2022, the Women's World Matchplay has been hosted at the Winter Gardens in Blackpool, the same venue as the World Matchplay, which is not restricted to players of one gender.
+Since its inception in 2022, the Women's World Matchplay has been hosted at the Winter Gardens in Blackpool, England, the same venue as the World Matchplay, which is not restricted to players of one gender.

 Format

-The tournament is a straight knockout tournament featuring the eight players ranked highest on the Women's World Matchplay Order of Merit, which tracks total prize money earned on the PDC Women's Series over an approximately twelve-month period prior to the event.
+The tournament is a straight knockout tournament featuring eight players.
+The tournament lineup consists of any female player who holds a PDC Tour Card, along with the highest-ranked players on the Women's World Matchplay Order of Merit, which tracks total prize money earned on the PDC Women's Series over an approximately twelve-month period prior to the event.
 Matches in the quarter-finals are played over the best of 7 legs, while the semi-finals and final are played over the best of 9 and best of 11 legs respectively.
 Unlike the World Matchplay, matches do not have to be won by two legs.